thePlebDev/Farmers-Canada-clone/README.md

 ## <a name="getting">Getting Started</a>
-- To give this project some structure we are going to use Maven.
+- To give this project some structure use Maven.
 If you are unfamiliar with Maven, it is an advanced built tool that along with a lot of other bells and whistles will give the project some much needed structure.
 To create this project, use the Maven quickstart archetype.
 Copy and past the code below into your console.
 ```
 mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false
 ```

 - This assumes that you already have Maven installed on your local machine.
 If you do not have Maven installed then please visit this the link [HERE](https://books.sonatype.com/mvnref-book/reference/installation.html) and follow the instructions to download maven.

 ## <a name="j-soup">Jsoup</a>
 -  If you are unfamiliar with Jsoup, it is a Java library for working with real-world HTML.
 It provides a very convenient API for fetching ULRs, extracting and manipulating data.
-To add Jsoup to our project we need to add the Maven dependency for it, which can be found below:
+To add Jsoup to the project  add the Maven dependency for it, which can be found below:
 ```
 <dependency>
     <groupId>org.jsoup</groupId>